 He had also sense of humour:„Look there is Beethoven!“

 Also I want remeber to a another great human: President Václav Havel - the father of the new Czech Republic.
 With his wisdom and compasion he managed the transition from a totalitarian comunistic regime to democratic state without violence.
 This was very difficult and dangerous in many ways.
 He was one of the very rare politicians who was only interested in the welfare of the people and country but never thought about his own fame.
-I composed a marche funebre for him - free available: just click here.Listen to Aki Kawazoe playing „To Václav Havel“ life in PragueThe current president Miloš Zeman is a shame to the Czech Republic - there are petitions for the demission as president.
+I composed a marche funebre for him - free available: just click here.Listen to Aki Kawazoe playing „To Václav Havel“ life in PragueThe current president Miloš Zeman is a shame to the Czech Republic - now vote for the better alternative: Prof. Jiří Drahoš!

 At his master course 1987 in Cyprus I met Prof. Kehrer for the first time.
 On the photo I am the second from the left.
 The 8th person from the left is the great artist Prof. Markus Schirmer from Graz/Austria.
 He studied many years with him and now teaches in his style.